From Pfaffstätten follow L4010 to Einöde, at the end of the village turn right and park at the Einöde-Parkplatz.

 The caves have two entrances, the left or western entrance was the show cave entrance.
 It is followed by the entrance hall, which has an opening to the sky called Fenster (window).
 Along the Zerfressenen Wand (eaten wall), named after the rugged surface it sports, you reach the next chamber called the Thronsaal (throne room), as there is a rock formation resembling a throne.
 Finally you reach the Trümmerhalle (rubble hall) with its rugged rock formations.
 Through the Fledermausgang (bat passage) you reach the eastern exit of the cave.

+The Einödhöhle was also called Fledermaushöhle (bat cave) until about 1890, one passage is named Fledermausgang (bat passage) until today.
 From the last century several kinds of bats are documented for this cave.
 After the show cave was abandoned, after World War II, the cave was open and people walking in the area used the cave to make camp fires or throw parties.
 As a result most of the bats vanished, and today only on species of bats, the kleine Hufeisennase (Lesser horseshoe bat, Rhinolophus hipposideros) is still found there.